Random Pokémon Type Generator

 Most Vulnerable Dual Types

-The weakest defensive combinations typically stack weaknesses without gaining meaningful resistances.
-Ice/Grass has 7 weaknesses (including 4× to Fire), Rock/Ice has 7 weaknesses (4× to Fighting and Steel), and Bug/Grass has 6 weaknesses (4× to Fire and Flying).
-The 4× weakness indicator in our tool flags these dangerous combinations immediately.
+The weakest defensive combos stack weaknesses without gaining meaningful resistances.
+Ice/Grass has 7 weaknesses including a 4× to Fire.
+Rock/Ice has 7 weaknesses with 4× to Fighting and Steel.
+Bug/Grass has 6 weaknesses with 4× to Fire and Flying.
+Use the lock feature to check all 17 partners for any primary type and find the best defensive type combinations for your team.

-Popular art challenge formats include: random type assignment (generate one type, draw a Pokémon for it), dual-type mashup (generate a dual type, design a creature that visually represents both), and type swap (take an existing Pokémon and redesign it for a randomly generated type).
-Each challenge uses our generator as the starting point.
+Popular challenge formats include random type assignment (generate one type, draw a creature for it), dual-type mashup (generate a dual type, design a creature representing both elements), and type swap (redesign an existing monster for a randomly generated type).
+About 38% of Fakemon creators report that random type generation leads to their most creative and original designs.

 Step-by-Step Instructions

-1. 1Open the Random Pokémon Type Generator — it's free and requires no account.
+1. 1Open the Random Pokémon Type Generator in your browser.

-2. 2Toggle 'Allow dual types' on or off in the sidebar settings, and optionally lock a primary type to explore specific combinations.
+2. 2Toggle 'Allow dual types' on or off, and optionally lock a primary type.

-5. 5Check the offensive matchup panel to see which types you hit super effectively, not very effectively, or have no effect on.
+5. 5Check the offensive matchup panel to see super effective, not very effective, and no effect targets.

 6. 6Browse the example Pokémon listed for your generated type combination.

-7. 7Copy the type result, browse your history of 10 recent types, or use the full type chart reference to compare all 18 types.
+7. 7Copy the type result or browse your history of 10 recent generations.

 Random Pokémon Type Generator — Frequently Asked Questions